Asia81/HackingToolkit9DS/README.md

 - Extract and Rebuild any .CIA file (No DLC nor DSiWare atm)
 - Extract any .CXI file
 - Extract and Rebuild a 3DS banner file (shown on the 3DS home menu)
-- Mass Decrypt and Mass Rebuild any .3DS and .CIA files in the same time.
+- Mass Extract and Mass Rebuild any .3DS and .CIA files in the same time.
 Yes, sir!
-- Extract any ncch partition from a .3DS decrypted file (CIA support soon)
+- Extract any ncch partition from a .3DS file (CIA support soon)
 - Extract contents from a decrypted ncch binary file

 Before report an issue, be sure:
 - Your 3DS/CIA/CXI file(s) doesn't have any space or special caracter in their names (such as é or à)
-- Your 3DS/CIA/CXI file(s) are in the same folder as HackingToolkit3DS
+- Your 3DS/CIA/CXI file(s) are in the same folder as HackingToolkit9DS
-- You're not trying to extract the rom the ProgramFiles folder (where installed core files are).
+- You're not trying to extract the rom in the ProgramFiles folder (where installed core files are).
 - To don't write the extension when asking for extract your game.
 Want extract "Game.cia"?
 Just write "Game".
 - To have installed the Setup package for your langage.

 Changelog V10 (09/01/2017)
 - Added: Support for Boot9 extraction on PC.
-- Info: Absolutely no more decryption is required on 3DS.
+Absolutely no more decryption is required on 3DS.
 - Renamed: Project is renamed HackingToolkit9DS for the occasion.
-- Edited: Some strings, words and sentences.
+- Edited: Some strings, words and sentences has been changed.
 - Removed: Temporarily removed the 32 bits support.
 - Removed: Integrated 3DS Builder.
 - Removed: Integrated Pokemon Patch Pointer Tool.